8 Home Remedies for Fleas on Dogs

 Natural Flea Repelling Plants

-Some plants contain certain compounds, chemicals, and oils that can help keep fleas at bay.
+Some plants contain certain compounds, chemicals, and essential oils that can help keep fleas at bay.
 These plants include Penny Royal, Lavender, Spearmint, and Chrysanthemums.
 Keep these plants around your home to help repel fleas from you and your dog.

 Use CBD To Provide Some Comfort

 Cannabidiol, aka CBD, is not a remedy to rid dogs of fleas, however, CBD may provide some relief from the itch and discomfort fleas cause.
-There are CBD products that can help both dogs and cats with many issues.
+There are CBD products that can help both dogs with flea home remedies, and cats with many issues.
 If your dog has fleas you can make use of these home remedies and provide your pup with some CBD Dog Shampoo to make them a lot more comfier while they're healing.

 Home Remedies to Prevent Fleas on Dogs